The Bolles School: Athletics

 The outdoor field where its seven outdoor sports teams practice is called "George H. Hodges Field" and in 2016 it was converted to an artificial turf.

-The swim team has been coached by Gregg Troy, current head coach at the University of Florida, and 2012 US Olympic men's team head coach.
+The swim team was coached by Gregg Troy who went on to coach at the University of Florida and 2012 US Olympic men's team.
 Troy was followed as head coach by Olympic medalist Sergio Lopez until 2014 when Lopez left to become the Singapore national swimming team's head coach.
-The current Bolles coach is former Olympic swimmer Jon Sakovich.
+The current Bolles coach is Peter Verhoef.
 The school's swimming facility has its own offices, weight room (separate from the weight room that the rest of the school uses), and two swimming pools (one Olympic-sized).
-As of 2016, the boys swim team has won 29 consecutive Florida state championships and 8 national championships, while the girls team has won 26 consecutive state championships and 9 different national titles.
+As of 2016, the boys swim team has won 39 consecutive Florida state championships and 9 national championships, while the girls' team has won 37 consecutive state championships and 9 different national titles.
 Bolles has had at least one alumnus or student competing in every Summer Olympics since 1972, including 2016 Summer Olympics gold medal winners Ryan Murphy and Joseph Schooling.
 The Bolles Sharks, Bolles's club swim team, compete and practice year-round.